megnergit/TypeScript_C9App_R1/README.md

    - `npm` comes together with `node.js`

 2. Get React template files.
-   `npx create-react-app react-typescript-weather-app --template typescript`
+   `npx create-react-app react-c9`

-   The command creates a copy of `create-react-app` to the local machine with the name `react-typescript-weather-app` Typescript template is used when making a copy.
+   The command creates a copy of `create-react-app` to the local machine with the name `react-c9`.

+   In case we would like to start with TypeScript template from the start:
+   `npx create-react-app react-c9-ts --template typescript`

-3. `cd react-typescript-weather-app`
+3. `cd react-c9`

+[meg@elias ~/git9/scr/react-c9]$ tree -L 1
 ```
 .
 ├── README.md